2025-2026 Themed First Year Seminar & Learning Community Options

 PSYC 2010 Introduction to Psychology

-Kinesiology: Physical Therapy PreparationIf you're considering physical therapy school, you should join this learning community!
-Kinesiology or Exercise Science is the most common major of students who are admitted to PT schools.
-A strong performance in the foundational courses included in the Exercise Science major is important for students' success in preparing for applying to physical therapy programs.
+Kinesiology: Physical Therapy PreparationIf you're considering physical therapy school, you should join this Learning Community!
+Kinesiology or Exercise Science is the most common major of students who are admitted to PT schools nationwide.
+The foundational courses included in the Exercise Science major is important for students' success in preparing for applying to physical therapy programs.
 The prerequisite courses for these competitive professional programs can be rigorous, so developing the necessary study skills early is important.
 Join this learning community and reap the benefits of developing a community of peers with similar goals, make early connections with campus resources in academic support and receive guided development of your study skills.
 There will be a focus on student engagement, networking, research opportunities, campus resources, and the application process for graduate professional programs such the new Doctor of Physical Therapy program at Auburn University.Physical Therapy, Exercise Science, Pre-PTLCBIOL 1020 Principles of Biology

 PHED 1000 Active Auburn

-Nursing Learning CommunityThe Nursing Learning community is made up of freshmen in Pre-Nursing.
+Nursing (Biology Linked Courses)The Nursing Learning community is made up of freshmen in Pre-Nursing.
 All incoming freshmen in thee School of Nursing are eligible to participate.
 These students will take several classes together and have the opportunity to participate in different activities coordinated by the college and First Year Experience Office.
-Through the experiences the community will get to know other freshmen in Nursing and make connections with faculty who will assist them in their path towards graduation.Nursing, Healthcare, MedicalLCBIOL 1020 Principles of Biology
+Through the experiences the community will get to know other freshmen in Nursing and make connections with faculty and upper division students who will assist them in their path towards graduation.Nursing, Healthcare, MedicalLCBIOL 1020 Principles of Biology

 PHIL 1030 Ethics and the Health Sciences